Error-331/code_tests/docs/bible/links.md

 Led Into Love - March 9 (Open yourself to love today, and you will be led into the endurance of Christ and the holy hope of his promise; Love gave Christ the patience to endure what came his way);

+Now is The Time - March 10 (We must consciously live out our days with eternal values instead of buckling under the seeming urgency of endless tasks; You only get one life; be proactive with it);

+Sing and Shout - March 11 (God's mercy is palpable, and it moves on our behalf to liberate us; We have fellowship with God because of all he provided);

 ## Misc

 Христос и Крест (Франко);